Dr. Barrie R. Nault

 Professor, Faculty - Business Technology Management

-Dr. Barrie R. Nault is Distinguished Research Professor in the Business Technology Management (formerly Management Information Systems) area of the Haskayne School of Business and is director of the Informatics Research Centre (iRC) at the University of Calgary.
-Before moving to Calgary in 2001 he was on faculty at the Ohio State University, the University of California, and the University of Alberta.
+Dr. Barrie R. Nault is the Distinguished Research Professor in the Business Technology Management (formerly Management Information Systems) area of the Haskayne School of Business and is director of the Informatics Research Centre (iRC) at the University of Calgary.
+Before moving to Calgary in 2001 he was a faculty member at The Ohio State University, the University of California, and the University of Alberta.
 He received his Ph.D. in Management Information Systems at the University of British Columbia (1990).
-Dr. Nault was an Information Systems Department Editor for Management Science from 2004-07 and is a Distinguished Fellow of the INFORMS Information Systems Society.
+Dr. Nault was also an Information Systems Department Editor for Management Science from 2004-07 and is a Distinguished Fellow of the INFORMS Information Systems Society.

-Part of his current research is on how information technology affects productivity directly and indirectly, through outsourcing, through complemetarity with other capital and labor, through transaction costs, and through relationships along the supply chain.
-He also studies ownership, incentives, membership and investment in new organizational forms such as alliances, networks, virtual organizations, and supply chains.
-He has recently done work on versioning strategies for information goods, entry into e-commerce markets, third-party logistics, and in environmental incentives for new energy technology conversion.
-In addition, he studies the relationship between information technology and inflation, trade and productivity, understanding the ways information technology value is created and how it affects the macroeconomy.
+Part of his current research is about how information technology (IT) affects productivity directly and indirectly through outsourcing, through complementarity with other capital and labor, through transaction costs, and through relationships along the supply chain.
+He also studies the impact of ownership, incentives, membership, and investment in new organizational forms such as alliances, networks, virtual organizations, and supply chains.
+He has recently done work on versioning strategies for information goods, entry into e-commerce markets, third-party logistics, and environmental incentives for new energy technology conversion.
+In addition, he studies the relationship between information technology and inflation and trade and productivity, as well as how IT value is created and how it affects the macroeconomy.

 RESEARCH INTERESTS: Information Technology Value: Macro Effects, Systems for Information Sharing in Supply Chains, The Impact of Information Technology on Organizations and Markets, Incentives and Investments in Networks, Management of New Technology Entry and Exit, Environmental and Public Policy Programs for Technology Conversion, Macroeconomic Determinants of Inflation, Fairness in Supply Chains, Information Technology and Public Safety Networks, Impacts of the Smart Grid